Skip to Content Top

 • Rooted in Community

-As a Raleigh native, Kevin Peach brings a local perspective, empowering clients through free webinars and educational resources.
+As North Carolina natives, our firm brings a local perspective, empowering clients through free webinars and educational resources.

 Understanding the Probate Process: Key Steps to Take

 Navigating the probate process can feel overwhelming, especially during a time of loss.
-At NC Wills and Trusts, we strive to simplify this journey for you.
+At NC Wills & Trusts, we strive to simplify this journey for you.
 Here, we outline the critical steps involved in the probate process, ensuring you are well-equipped to make informed decisions.

 1. Initiate the Probate Process: The first step involves filing the will with the local probate court.
 This officially starts the probate proceedings.